Isola92/PartyScrobbler/README.md

 #### "WOW THATS JUST TOO MANY STEPS MAN"

 I know!
 Just use the hosted version.
-I added this readme before I decided to make the server accept multiple hosts.
+I added this readme for some friends before I decided to make it work live.
+Felt sad removing all the text I wrote.

 ## Functionality